Z-order curve

 Four iterations of the Z-order curve.

 Z-order curve iteration extended to three dimensions.

 In mathematical analysis and computer science, functions which are Z-order, Lebesgue curve, Morton space-filling curve, Morton order or Morton code map multidimensional data to one dimension while preserving locality of the data points (two points close together in multidimensions with high probability lie also close together in Morton order).
 It is named in France after Henri Lebesgue, who studied it in 1904, and named in the United States after Guy Macdonald Morton, who first applied the order to file sequencing in 1966.
 The z-value of a point in multidimensions is simply calculated by bit interleaving the binary representations of its coordinate values.
 However, when querying a multidimensional search range in these data, using binary search is not really efficient: It is necessary for calculating, from a point encountered in the data structure, the next possible Z-value which is in the multidimensional search range, called BIGMIN.
 The BIGMIN problem has first been stated and its solution shown by Tropf and Herzog in 1981.
 Once the data are sorted by bit interleaving, any one-dimensional data structure can be used, such as simple one dimensional arrays, binary search trees, B-trees, skip lists or (with low significant bits truncated) hash tables.
 The resulting ordering can equivalently be described as the order one would get from a depth-first traversal of a quadtree or octree.

 Coordinate values

 Calculating the Z-order curve (x, y)-coordinates from the interleaved bits of the z-value 2479.

 The figure below shows the Z-values for the two dimensional case with integer coordinates 0 ≤ x ≤ 7, 0 ≤ y ≤ 7 (shown both in decimal and binary).
 Interleaving the binary coordinate values (starting to the right with the x-bit (in blue) and alternating to the left with the y-bit (in red)) yields the binary z-values (tilted by 45° as shown).
 Connecting the z-values in their numerical order produces the recursively Z-shaped curve.
-Two-dimensional Z-values are also known as quadkey values.
+Two-dimensional Z-values are also known as quadkey values; see Tiled web map.

 The Z-values of the x coordinates are described as binary numbers from the Moser–de Bruijn sequence, having nonzero bits only in their even positions: